jpellegrini/pll/manual.md

 ## BUGS AND MISSING FEATURES

-* There is no way to save and load the database
+* There is no way to save and load the database (but there is a way to save and load built-ins)

 * There is no simple way to get all possible answers (substitutions) for a query in a list.

-* This manual is too short.

 ## A BIBLIOGRAPHY